Project FAQs

 -

 Answer: The course of study is a plan to complete courses and credits to complete all licensure requirements.
 This plan is created with your Teacher Preparation Provider and should include all courses that are required as well as the proposed semesters to complete.
-All scholarship recipients must submit a planned course of study that allows them to graduate and be license eligible by the end of the grant period in June 2028.
-Please submit your plan to Heidi van der Hagen, SWWC Program Success Coach.
+All scholarship recipients must submit a planned course of study that allows them to graduate and be license eligible by the end of the grant period in January 2029 or earlier if graduating prior to the grant end date.
+Please submit your plan to the SWWC Program Success Coach at the beginning and at the end of your program.

 -